21 Unmissable Things to do in Wroclaw, Poland

 Wrocław Rynek is something every city needs.
 It’s a great open space for entertainment, social gatherings, and just about anything a city’s centerpiece could ever need.

-Wrocław Old Town and Market Square are often regarded as some of the prettiest in all of Europe.
+Wrocław Old Town and Market Square are often regarded as some of the prettiest in Europe.
 It was almost entirely rebuilt in 1945 following the devastation of World War II.
 Still, together with its horse and carriages on cobblestone streets, it certainly feels like a destination steeped in history and culture.

 Right at the square entrance, you see its centerpiece – the Old Town Hall – a Gothic building dating back to the 13th century.
 It is an excellent example of how the city has developed, combining different architectural styles over the years.
 Today, it serves the city and is used for cultural and civic events.